juliandramirez/react-native-user-identity/README.md

 You should be able to build the project now. <br>
 **Note:** The package functionality will not work until you follow the steps of the next section

+**Note 2:** If you are having trouble building your project after executing the example try opening XCode preferences, select the "Locations" tab and set DerivedData to be a relative folder.

 ## Configuration